How to unlock power plans and advanced settings on Surface devices

 Default Balanced Power Plan on Microsoft Surface

-The limited power configuration in Advanced Settings because of the Connected Standby feature that is enabled by default on every Surface device.
+The limited power configuration in Advanced Settings is because of the Connected Standby feature enabled by default on every Surface device.
 Those advanced settings are hidden and intelligently managed by Surface.
-However, if you want to unlock those advanced options, you can do that by following the instruction below:
+However, if you want to unlock those advanced options, you can do that by following the instructions below:

-In order to unlock all available power plans and advanced settings, you need to disable connected standby via Registry Editor.
+Disable connected standby via Registry Editor to unlock all available power plans and advanced settings.
 To turn off connected standby:

 1. On your type cover, press + R